By Sarah Finley published

 Dr Senn believes there can be some benefits of adopting this position.
 “Sleeping on your side has been found to be particularly beneficial as it’s been shown to cause less back pain.
 Sleeping on your left side has also proved to be particularly good for expectant mothers, as healthy blood flow is increased, ensuring optimal oxygen supply for both the baby and the mother.“

-But, the sleep doctor adds, “Sleeping on your side can also cause intense pressure in the shoulder and neck area, although the right pillow for neck pain can help correct this for a comfortable night’s sleep.”
+But, the sleep doctor adds, “Sleeping on your side can also cause intense pressure in the shoulder and neck area, although a pillow specifically designed for neck pain can help correct this for a comfortable night’s sleep.”

 If you’re adamant about sleeping on your side, make sure your pillow is the right size and firm enough for you.
 “As a rule of thumb, choose a pillow that continues the natural line of your spine, all the way from your lower back to your head.
 You’ll know it’s right because your neck and shoulders will be relaxed and your airway open,” adds Dr Meadows.